 the silica concentration in the water-filled cavity was so low

-later stages, too, no ordering with respect to coating
+later stages, too, no relation between coating

 it can be stated that the Rhynie chert sample shown here, with whitish

 coatings and dark horizontal strata, offers evidence of discontinuous

 Sample: Rh12/91, (0.31kg, Part5: slab 6-7mm),